kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     // +optional
     IdleTimeoutSeconds int64 `json:"idleTimeoutSeconds,omitempty"`

+    // Type defines the type of session persistence such as through
+    // the use a header or cookie.
+Defaults to cookie based session
+    // persistence.
+    //
+    // Support: Core for "Cookie" type
+    //
+    // Support: Extended for "Header" type
+    //
+    // +optional
+    // +kubebuilder:default=Cookie
+    Type *SessionPersistenceType `json:"type,omitempty"`

     // SessionName defines the name of the persistent session token
     // (e.g. a cookie name).
     //